-Trees (> 5 metres in height) trunks at maturity should be a minimum distance of 6 metres from all elevations of the building, branches at maturity should not touch or overhang the building, lower branches should be removed to a height of 2 metres above the ground and or surface vegetation, canopy cover should be less than 15% with tree canopies at maturity well spread to at least 5 metres apart as to not form a continuous canopy.
+Trees (> 5 metres in height) trunks at maturity should be a minimum distance of 6 metres from all elevations of the building.
+Branches at maturity should not touch or overhang the building, lower branches should be removed to a height of 2 metres above the ground.
+Surface vegetation, canopy cover should be less than 15% with tree canopies at maturity well spread to at least 5 metres apart as to not form a continuous canopy.